 AKG Lyra review: What is it?

 As podcasting has exploded over the last couple of years, all while Twitch streaming has become a thing and, of course, those Zoom meetings have become regular parts of our lives, so the quality of the sound going into your computer has had to keep up.
-Luckily, the race for better digital mic audio has also meant that the big guns in microphone manufacturing are now very much 'in the game'; all the big brand names in the audio industry now seem to boast USB mic options so we are getting better overall quality and all with the convenience of USB – that being direct connectivity and no need for a separate audio interface.
+Luckily, the race for better digital mic audio has also meant that the big guns in microphone manufacturing are now very much 'in the game'; all the big brand names in the audio industry now seem to boast USB mic options and great budget podcasting microphones, so we are getting better overall quality and all with the convenience of USB – that being direct connectivity and no need for a separate audio interface.
 USB microphones are getting better then, and the AKG Lyra reviewed here boasts some of the best specs we've seen along with very flexible recording options.

 AKG's Lyra USB condenser mic certainly has the famous brand name to back up its claims – AKG is a company that has been making great audio products since 1947.
 On paper it also boasts enough numbers to bring quality to your ‘casts and, we suspect, your music recordings too.
 It's called an 'Ultra HD' USB microphone, the high definition of which is brought to you by way of some impressive stats including a wide frequency response, low noise and, most importantly, a 24-bit/192 kHz resolution.
 This is about as good as it gets with USB mic technology and, as we'll see, really does give you a great level of recording quality.